Kidnapping suspect shot, killed by police after high-speed chase, armed standoff

 Police shot and killed a man suspected of kidnapping a toddler and then leading police on a high-speed chase across much of Washington County on Thursday, officials have confirmed.

+A St. George Police Department tactical team member killed Oscar Alcantara, 30, after Alcantara got out of a vehicle, ran into the desert and refused to release the child Thursday, the Mohave County Sheriff's Office said Friday in a statement.

-The man, who was not immediately identified, was in conversation with officers at a site off of Old Highway 91 west of Ivins when he was shot.
+Alcantara was in conversation with officers at a site off of Old Highway 91 between Ivins and Beaver Dam when he was shot.
 The toddler was not injured.

 Traffic on the roadway was closed temporarily as multiple agencies arrived to aid in the standoff, which took place near the Utah-Arizona border after a lengthy chase in which the suspect led officers from southwestern Utah into Arizona.
 The incident started Thursday afternoon after officers in Utah attempted to contact the suspect in response to a reported disorderly conduct and the brandishing of a gun, according to a joint release from police in St. George and the sheriff's office in Mohave County, Arizona.